Configure automatic log upload for continuous reports on a virtual appliance

-The machine will be added to your Hyper-V environment.
+The machine is added to your Hyper-V environment.

 Click on the machine in the Virtual Machines table and click Start.

 The virtual machine is pre-configured to obtain an IP address from a DHCP server.
-If you need to configure a static IP addresses, default gateway, hostname, DNS servers and NTPS, you can use the network_config utility or perform changes manually.
+If you need to configure a static IP address, default gateway, hostname, DNS servers, and NTPS, you can use the network_config utility or perform changes manually.

 At this point, your log collector should be connected to your network and should be able to reach the Cloud App Security portal.

 Step 3 – On-premises configuration of the log collection

 The first time you log in to the log collector and import the log collector's configuration from the portal, as follows.